The Maine Cheese Guild presents

 781 County Rd (Rte 22), Westbrook, ME 04092

 Silvery Moon Creamery has been making award winning cows’ milk cheeses since 2003.
 Meet the Smiling Hill Farm’s cows, whose milk we use for our cheeses.
 Sample our variety of fresh and aged cheeses.
 Talk to the cheesemakers.
 Cheesemaking demonstrations.
 Event takes place at the Smiling Hill Farm store/ice cream barn on top of the hill.

 42 Day Road, Durham, ME 04222

 Chris and Hope Hall are high school teachers and small farmers.
 Their teen daughters led them towards Nigerian Dwarf goats years ago and since then the passion for these mini dairy goats has become a family affair.
-They process a small volume of milk each day into delicious chevre, feta and cajeta and spend a lot of each day spoiling their herd of 19 goats.
-They welcome visitors who will enjoy snuggling this year’s kids, collecting eggs, and touring the newly constructed cheese kitchen.
+This spring, their 44 kids unexpectedly became stars of a viral You Tube video “The Running of the Goats.”
+They process a small volume of milk each day into delicious chevre, feta and cajeta and spend a lot of each day spoiling their herd of 23 goats.
+They welcome visitors who will enjoy snuggling this year’s kids, touring the cheese kitchen and visiting with other local farm vendors

 Winter Hill Farm